 Do use primers on your eyes and your skin.
 Primers help keep the makeup on, so you won’t have to worry as much about face and eye touchups.
 For an eye primer, I prefer Too Faced Shadow Insurance.
 For the skin, I like Laura Mercier Foundation Primer.

 Don’t even consider using a non-waterproof mascara.
-Even if you think the Father/Daughter dance or best man’s toast won’t affect you, you could surprise yourself.
+Even if you think the Father/Daughter dance or your Maid of Honor’s toast won’t affect you, you could surprise yourself.
 Mascara streaks cut right through makeup, so why risk it?
-I use Maybelline Falsies waterproof mascara on all of my wedding clients.
+I use this Revlon waterproof mascara on all of my wedding clients.

 Do carry oil blotting papers with you.
-The camera picks up shine, but oil blotting papers (I give the Clean & Clear ones to my brides) will get rid of it.
+The camera picks up shine, but oil blotting papers will get rid of it.
 Powder will cut shine too, but it can get cakey if you touch up too often.

 Don’t go on shimmer overload.
 Every bride wants to look glowing, but shimmery products can translate as shine in photographs.
 It’s okay to put a little bit on the cheekbones, but do so with a light touch.

 Do consider fake lashes.
-I use the Duralash flare lashes (bunches of 6-8 lashes) from Ardell and even three flares makes a difference.
+I use these flare lashes (bunches of 6-8 lashes, aka individuals) from Ardell and even five flares makes a difference.
 They really open up the eyes and add something special to the look.
 Try them before the wedding day though, or have a bridesmaid put them on for you.
 They can be tricky.

 Hope all of you brides out there found this post helpful.